scope-lab-vu/Beta-VAE-OOD-Detector/README.md

 # Extentions From the Earlier Work

-1. Data generation -- Data generator which uses random sampler to sample the CARLA weather parameters such as (sun, cloud, rain, illumination), and generate different scenes.
+1. Data generation -- Data generator using a Scenario Description Language (SDL) which uses random sampler to sample the CARLA weather parameters such as (sun, cloud, rain, illumination), and generate different scenes.

-2. Hyperparameter selection -- We perform Bayesian Optimization with [Mutual Information Gap](https://arxiv-org.proxy.library.vanderbilt.edu/pdf/1802.04942.pdf) as the optimization criteria to select the number of latent units (n) and B value.
+2. Bayesian Optimization Heuristic -- We perform Bayesian Optimization with [Mutual Information Gap](https://arxiv-org.proxy.library.vanderbilt.edu/pdf/1802.04942.pdf) as the optimization criteria to select the number of latent units (n) and B value.

+3. Latent Variable mapping Heuristic -- We perform a KL-divergence to perform a mapping between the latent variables and the features.

 3. Comparison to existing technologies -- We compare our B-VAE monitor (detection + diagnosis) with other techniques such as SVDD, VAE based reconstruction, SVDD-chain, and VAE-reconstruction-chain.